 RELATED: HOME INSPECTION CHECKLIST

 What is GFCI Protection

 GFCI stands for Ground Fault Circuit Interrupters.
 In simple terms, this is just fancy electrical protection that prevents you from being shocked.
-That’s why NEC (National Electrical Code) requires GFCI protection for every room that is close to a water source.
+That’s why NEC (National Electrical Code) requires GFCI protection for every room at a home that is close to a water source.

-As of 2020, nearly all rooms should have GFCI protection.
-In 1971, the only rooms required for GFCI were bathrooms and construction sites.
-Now, all outlets near swimming pool areas, the exterior, kitchens, crawl spaces, garages, boathouses, basements, and laundry areas should be equipped with this protection.
+Today, nearly all outlets near swimming pool areas, the exterior, kitchens, crawl spaces, garages, boathouses, basements, and laundry areas should be equipped with this protection.

 Essentially, a ground fault circuit interrupters must be used for all of the following except:

 - Receptacles that are not readily accessible (such as under the kitchen sink, although we still recommend it).